About Studies Allied to Built Environment Research

 - hydraulic scour of river channels

-- non-contact methods of measurement and procurement
+- non-contact methods of measurement

 - civic ecology and life infrastructure